 - Should your friend lie to you and say you’re really well liked when your group of friends talks bad about you behind your back?

+How to be honest: the nitty gritty no one ever talks aboutOkay so hopefully you’re convinced to start being a whole lot more honest.
 But how do you start?
 It’s not just by saying whatever pops into your head.
 That’s just abrasive and it’s not even strictly honest.
+You need practical honesty.

 How to start being practically honest today

-That’s right.
+1) CUT OUT THE CONVENIENT WHITE LIESThat’s right.
 For the next 7 days don’t tell ANY white lies.

 - Don’t text, “I’m on the way,” when you’re running late and still getting dressed.